ThePalaceProject/web-opds-client/README.md

 - `authPlugins`: same as in "Standalone Config Options" above
 - `computeBreadcrumbs`: same as in "Standalone Config Options" above
 - `epubReaderUrlTemplate`: same as in "Standalone Config Options" above
+- `fetcher`: same as in "Standalone Config Options" above

 ### React Component Context